-At Ankin Law Offices, LLC, our Chicago personal injury attorneys focus on advising and representing injured parties in personal injury, product liability and workers’ compensation cases.
+At Ankin Law, LLC, our Chicago personal injury attorneys focus on advising and representing injured parties in personal injury, product liability and workers’ compensation cases.
 If you have been injured by a defective tool, we can assess your injuries and damages and determine whether you have a legal cause of action.
 As skilled Illinois personal injury litigators, we have the skill necessary to pursue your legal claims in a court of law in order to help you obtain a favorable outcome.

-If you or a loved one has been injured by a defective tool, do not hesitate to contact the Chicago product liability law firm of Ankin Law Offices to learn more about a possible product liability case.
+If you or a loved one has been injured by a defective tool, do not hesitate to contact the Chicago product liability law firm of Ankin Law to learn more about a possible product liability case.

 Other Helpful Links

 Protecting the rights of injured people since 1940.